DareFox/cobaltik/README.md

 Kotlin Multiplaform wrapper library for media downloader Cobalt API ([cobalt.tools](http://cobalt.tools "cobalt.tools"))

+## How to add cobaltik as a dependency
+For now you can't.
+I'm still fighting with Github CI to automate publishing and I hope to publish ASAP.

+If you want it now, you can install it localy.
+Just clone repo and run `./gradlew`(.bat if on windows) `publishToMavenLocal`

+After that it will be in your local repo as `me.darefox:cobaltik:1.0-SNAPSHOT`

 ## What class should I use?
 Difference between Wrapper (Cobalt) and Raw API implementation (CobaltRaw) is:
 |[Cobalt](https://github.com/DareFox/cobaltik#using-wrapper-class-cobalt)|[CobaltRaw](https://github.com/DareFox/cobaltik#using-raw-api-class-cobaltraw)|